-In one glorious day, you can experience the best, authentic food and music New Orleans has to offer, in the place where it all began.
+In one glorious day, you can experience the best, authentic food and music that the city has to offer, in the place where it all began.
 On Saturday, December 10, 2011, from 11:00 AM to 5:30 PM, modern day New Orleans visitors and residents can celebrate at the Treme’ Creole Gumbo Festival.
 The festival is sponsored by The New Orleans Jazz & Heritage Festival and Foundation, Inc., and takes place at The Jazz & Heritage Center at 1225 N. Rampart St., in the historic Treme’.
 Admission is free.
 There’ll be gumbo sold by some of the city’s best restaurants, excellent craft vendors (The Jazz & Heritage Holiday Bazaar takes place at the same time), and, of course, terrific music.
 The Treme Brass Band starts off the proceedings at 11:00 AM, and concludes with the Rebirth Brass Band playing at 4:30.
 The Rebirth Brass Band was formed at Clark Senior High School in the heart of Treme’.
-These guys go all over the world, spreading the New Orleans brass band parade sound.
+These guys go all over the world, spreading the disticinvtive brass band parade sound.

 So come early, enjoy the food and music, and get down –down in the Treme’!